• Home

 TakeMeTour Chiang Rai Tour

 The private LocalTable Chiang Rai tour can start in Chiang Mai if you need a driver to take you on a Chiang Rai day trip, or Sakon can pick you up from your hotel in Chiang Rai if you are flying in directly.
-The full-day tour costs 7700 Baht (US$238) for 2 people, and includes hotel pick up/drop off & transportation from Chiang Mai to Chiang Rai, lunch, a private guide, and all of your entry fees.
+The full-day, 12-hour tour costs approximately 8500 Baht (US$270) for 2 people, and includes hotel pick up/drop off & transportation from Chiang Mai to Chiang Rai, lunch, a private guide, and all of your entry fees.

 Chiang Mai to Chiang Rai by bus: If you are on a tight budget, you can take a Greenbus between Chiang Rai and Chiang Mai – buses depart throughout the day with at least 1 bus every hour or so.
 Check the bus schedule here.